-Executive Remuneration represents remuneration for the Executive KMPs and other members of senior management.
-This report discloses remuneration as it relates to Executive KMP's, however the framework is applied more broadly to other members of senior management.
+Executive remuneration represents remuneration for the Executive KMP and other members of senior management.
+This report discloses remuneration as it relates to Executive KMP; however, the framework is applied more broadly to other members of senior management.

 The information provided in this Remuneration Report, which forms part of the Directors' Report, has been audited as required by section 308(3C) of the Corporations Act 2001.